bit-bots/bitbots_main/bitbots_misc/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 **3. Download our software**

-- Create a GitHub and Mafiasi account, if not already done (see here for further information on this: http://doku.bit-bots.de/private/manual/dienste_accounts.html)
+- Create a GitHub account, if not already done (see here for further information on this: http://doku.bit-bots.de/private/manual/dienste_accounts.html)
   Those services host our Git software repositories.
-- Add your SSH key to GitHub and Gitea to access and sync our repositories
+- Add your SSH key to GitHub to access and sync our repositories
     - If you don't know what I am talking about or you don't yet have a SSH key, follow this guide: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys
     - Go to your account settings and add your SSH key (the ``.pub`` file) for `GitHub <https://github.com/settings/keys>`_ AND `Gitea <https://git.mafiasi.de/user/settings/keys>`_
 - Now, you can clone (download) our main code repository (repo) called `bitbots_meta <https://github.com/bit-bots/bitbots_meta>`_: